MI0097ZZ-PORT HURON FB CT

 The on-site engineer has received ongoing manufacturer's training on the Siemens Energy Management System and the Apogee Boiler Controller.
 He has also taken additional training offered by the Trane Company in the advanced use of the Tracer Summit Control System.

 A thorough preventative maintenance program is in place and is reviewed annually by the GSA property manager.
 Monthly printouts provide the building engineer with the scheduled monthly maintenance checklists for each piece of equipment.
 Inspections and re-inspections are performed by the maintenance contractor's Project Manager and GSA personnel to ensure that proper maintenance and procedures are provided.

 As a federal agency, GSA is required to meet a number of energy and water management goals mandated through Executive Orders, legislation, and other requirements for energy conservation.
 GSA continuously reviews historical data, initiates projects, and modifies practices to meet the goal of reducing facility energy usage per square foot.

 Ongoing discussions between the property manager and the service contractors take place in order to identify where improvements can be made.
 These contracts include language for all contractors to conserve energy by turning off lights, turning off faucets, closing windows, and reducing consumption in all areas.

-Please note: Narrative information in this profile has been provided by U.S. General Services Administration or a representative of this facility.
+Please note: Narrative information in this profile has been provided by U.S. General Services Administration, Michigan Service Center or a representative of this facility.
 Other building information was verified and submitted to EPA at the time of application.
 Building energy performance, operating characteristics, and ownership/management may be subject to change over time.

 Year(s) Labeled (Rating):